 Call signs will only be provided to UAS that will be utilized on incident operations.
-Unmanned Aircraft System policy, as instructed in S-373 or RT-373.
+Unmanned Aircraft System Pilots (UASP) will follow established incident communications protocols by utilizing current NWCG PMS 515 policy, as instructed in S-373 or RT-373.
 See Table 2.